Critical care is the direct delivery by a physician(s) of medical care for a critically ill or injured patient.

 CPT code 99291 (evaluation and management of the critically ill or critically injured patient, first 30-74 minutes) to report the first 30-74 minutes of critical care on a given calendar date of service.
 You can only use this code once per calendar date to bill for care provided for a particular patient by the same physician or physician group of the same specialty.

 CPT code 99292 (critical care, each additional 30 minutes) is used to report additional block(s) of time, of up to 30 minutes each beyond the first 74 minutes of critical care.
-Critical care of less than 30 minutes total duration on a given calendar date is not reported separately using the critical care codes.
+Critical care of fewer than 30 minutes total duration on a given calendar date is not reported separately using the critical care codes.
 This service should be reported using another appropriate E/M code such as subsequent hospital care.

 Whether it’s using correct CPT codes or documenting medical necessity or documenting time, critical care billing and coding is a challenging task.
 Partnering with an experienced critical care medical billing service provider is a practical way to ensure accurate reporting and avoid audits.
 To know more about our critical billing and coding services, contact us at can contact us at 888-357-3226/ firstname.lastname@example.org